Lion Semić

-Lion Semić (born 13 September 2003) is a German professional footballer who plays as a right-back for Dutch club Helmond Sport on loan from VfL Osnabrück.
+Lion Semić (born 13 September 2003) is a German professional footballer who plays as a right-back for Regionalliga Nordost club Greifswalder FC on loan from VfL Osnabrück.

 Club career

 Early life

 Born in Fritzlar, Germany, Semić started playing football at the age of five with FSG Gudensberg.
 He joined Borussia Dortmund in 2017 from KSV Baunatal.

 VfL Osnabrück

 On 31 May 2024, Semić signed with VfL Osnabrück in 3.
 Liga.

 On 28 August 2025, he was loaned by Helmond Sport in the Netherlands, with an option to buy.

 International career

 Semić has represented Germany at numerous youth levels.
 He is also eligible to represent Bosnia and Herzegovina.